dahliajones24/PunctaDetection/README.md

 ## Requirements

-- Our codebase is built on top of [MMDetection](https://github.com/open-mmlab/mmdetection), which can be installed following the offcial instuctions.
+- The codebase is built on top of [MMDetection](https://github.com/open-mmlab/mmdetection), which can be installed following the offcial instuctions.

 ## Usage